Limans

 On the D950 road linking Forcalquier and Banon.

-Around the village, you can go on some superb walks by taking the paths rarely used by cars and you will discover numerous dovecotes scattered around the place (some date back to the 15th century).
-Another possible promenade in the surrounding countryside goes to the Ybourgues hamlet above Limans, not far from the "barrage de la Laye" which also deserves a detour.
+Around the village, you can take superb walks along small paths rarely used by cars; you can take this opportunity to explore the dovecotes scattered here and there around Limans (some dating back to the 15th century).
+Another possible outing in the surrounding countryside: the hamlet of Les Ybourgues on the heights of Limans, not far from the Laye Dam, is well worth a visit.

 14th century Eglise Saint-Georges.